Propaganda through media: Origins

 Spoken forms of propaganda can exist in an oral-biased society.
 "Propaganda" has a negative connotation in a modern political context.
 Despite that, the word entered language with religious origins.
 Pope Gregory XV established an institution for spreading the faith and addressing a series of church affairs, which is namely the Congregation for the Propagation of the Faith.
 Further, a College of Propaganda was set up under Pope Urban VIII to train priests for missions.

 America's Best Comics #7 July 1944.
 With the war in full swing, patriotically themed comic books were an important source of propaganda.

 Throughout history, propaganda has always been evident in momentum social movements such as American independence, the French Revolution, and especially during wartimes.
 Wartime propaganda is often demanded for shaping public opinions to gain more allies on an international level, as well as calling for citizens to make a contribution and sacrifice to the war on a domestic level.
 Propaganda was used in the media when the thirteen colonies were trying to separate from Britain.
 One example from this time period is the Boston Massacre.
 After this event, the colonists began putting forms of propaganda into the newspapers in an attempt to get more people to rebel against the British.

 Governments during the First World War devoted massive resources and huge amounts of effort to producing material designed to shape opinion and action internationally.
 As Clark claimed, posters in wartime with some visual codes are powerful tools to make people adapt to the new conditions and norms arising from the wars and to accommodate the needs of the war.
 During the Second World War, the power of propaganda came to the extreme, under the horrors of Nazi Germany.
 And since then, the word carries more negative connotations than neutral.

+Psychological effects

+Propaganda often relies on psychological mechanisms to influence individuals.
+These include emotional appeals, repetition, and the use of persuasive language designed to shape perception and memory.

+Research in psychology suggests that individuals may be influenced by propaganda through cognitive biases, such as confirmation bias, where people are more likely to accept information that aligns with their existing beliefs.

+Emotional messaging can also play a significant role, as fear, anger, or hope may increase the effectiveness of persuasive communication.
+These techniques are commonly used in both political messaging and advertising.